takegue/bqmake/README.md

 `bqmake` provides BigQuery routines that help you to make typical data-modeling.\
 All routines are designed to be idempotent and have smart data update mechanism.
-This is free you to manage DAG workflow management.
+This let free you from awkward DAG workflow management.

-The goal is to enable data modeling wihtout workflow management system.
 This tool supports following features.

 - **Dynamic Data Refresh Utilities**:\